puzhuoliu/puzhuoliu.github.io/content/_index.md

           - 2024 AntStar of Ant Group
           - 2024 Outstanding Graduates of Beijing
           - 2024 Outstanding Graduates of University of Chinese Academy of Sciences
+          - 2024 Outstanding Graduates of Institute of Information Engineering, CAS
           - 2023 National Scholarship
           - 2023 Special Scholarship of Institute of Information Engineering, CAS
           - 2023 Merit Student Representative of University of Chinese Academy of Sciences